oauth-wg/oauth-cross-device-security/main.md

-These flows are increasingly popular and typically involve using a mobile phone to scan a QR code or enter a user code displayed on an initiating device (e.g., Smart TV, Kiosk, PC etc).
+These flows are increasingly popular and typically involve using a mobile phone to scan a QR code or enter a user code displayed on an initiating device (e.g., Smart TV, Kiosk, Personal Computer etc).

 The channel between the initiating device and the authorization device is unauthenticated and relies on the user's judgment to decide whether to trust a QR code, user code, or the authorization request pushed to their authorization device.

-Several publications have emerged in the public domain, describing how the unauthenticated channel can be exploited using social engineering techniques borrowed from phishing.
+Several publications have emerged in the public domain ([@DCF.Phish]), describing how the unauthenticated channel can be exploited using social engineering techniques borrowed from phishing.
 Unlike traditional phishing attacks, these attacks don't harvest credentials.
 Instead, they skip the step of collecting credentials by